-Available in both silica (glass beads) and zirconium oxide in nine sizes.
-Glass beads are good for general grinding applications while zirconium beads have greater density and thus higher impact power.
-Acid washed glass beads have also been used successfully in filtration applications.
+Silica beads are suitable for general grinding applications while zirconium beads have greater density and thus higher impact power.

 |100 µm||Bacteria gram (-)||Bacteria gram (+), sonication additive|